mwiesman/WFSnapNSearch/README.md

 ## About WFSnapNSearch

 WFSnapNSearch was created as a project for the Wayfair hackathon.
 Our current project is built as a recommendation system for products based on your location.
-Using trained neural networks we will determine the location in which the photo was taken and then present a list of recommended items to the user as links to Wayfair.com.
+We trained two neural networks to  determine the location in which the photo was taken and then present a list of recommended items to the user as links to Wayfair.com.
 When dealing with recommendations we also determine some of the objects in the photo.
 These objects will compared with a recommendation list based off the determined location.
 The objects that are missing from the list are then presented as links to Wayfair.com.

 --------------------
 Setting Up